Over-parameterised Shallow Neural Networks with Asymmetrical Node Scaling: Global Convergence Guarantees and Feature Learning: Introduction

-In this work, we investigate global convergence properties and feature learning in gradient-type training of neural networks under a more general asymmetrical node scaling.
-In particular, we consider that each node $j=1,\ldots,\nnodes$ has a fixed node-specific scaling $\sqrt{\lamj}$, where
+\paragraph{Main contributions.} We investigate global convergence properties and feature learning in gradient-type training of large-width feedforward neural networks (FFNNs) under a more general asymmetrical node scaling.
+In particular, each hidden node $j=1,\ldots,\nnodes$ has a fixed node-specific scaling $\sqrt{\lamj}$ with